Zaphrog/SHA256/README.md

 Then it creates a temporary hash array (length 8) and sets its initial values to the first group of constants.
 For each word in the schedule, it creates two temporary words using the corresponding constant in k, values in temp hash and the basic functions.
 After the words are created, it shifts every temporary hash one position down (and modifies the 5th hash using a temporary word), and sets the first item to the sum of the two temporary words.
 When the loop is done, the eight values in temporary hash have been completely modified many times.
-The algorithm then adds loops through the hashes one last time, adding the original values to each of them.
+The algorithm then loops through the hashes one last time, adding the original values to each of them.
 It saves that array as the initial values of the temporary hash array for the next chunk.
 After looping through every chunk, the algorithm returns the concatenation of the values in the last hash_array.

 ### Documentation:
 To hash a message (string):
 ```
-hash = SHA256(pad_message(print(SHA256(pad_message(message)))
+hash = SHA256(pad_message(message))
 ```